OpenDSA/OpenDSA/RST/en/Glossary.rst

       metaphor.

    method
+      In the :term:`object-oriented programming paradigm`,
-      In an objectect-oriented class, a method is an operation on a class.
+      a method is an operation on a :term:`class`.
       A synonym for :term:`member function`.

    MCST